-Factors like light, temperature, mixing, nutrients/nutrient ratios, and many other water chemistries can all impact the types of algae you have and the densities they can achieve.
-It’s very difficult to predict what type of algae you're going to have, especially for a certain point in time, as all these variables can interact with each other.
-But in today’s episode, we’ll look at a broad overview of algal types in water bodies and what may impact their presence and dominance at different times of year.
+Factors like light, temperature, mixing, and nutrients/nutrient ratios can all impact the types of algae you have and the densities they can achieve.
+In today’s episode, we’ll look at a broad overview of algal types in water bodies and what may impact their presence and dominance at different times of year.

 Nutrients that impact algae growth may come from many different sources.
 Large flushes of nutrients may enter water bodies from fertilized fields, such as golf courses, agricultural lands, or lawns that have been fertilized.
 That fertilizer can run off into a water resource.
 Faulty septic systems can also be a large contributor to nutrients into lakes.